 Burlington, VT 05405

-My research interests include the interactions among nutrition, growth, and immune system development in young dairy calves.
-Previous research efforts have also explored the risk of highly contagious disease spread among Vermont dairy farms.
+Her previous research efforts studied the interactions among nutrition, growth, and immune system development in young dairy calves and explored the risk of highly contagious disease spread among Vermont dairy farms.

 Selected publications and technical reports

 Smith, J.M.
 In press.
 Controlling survey response error in a mail survey of dairy farmers: a case report.
 Journal of Extension [On-line].